 Date of Birth: 24 July 1963.

 Place of Birth: Ndusu/Ruhengeri, Northern Province, Rwanda.

-Nationality: Rwandan.
-Date of UN designation: 3 March 2009.
-Other information: Arrested in Paris on 3 October 2010 under ICC warrant for war crimes and crimes against humanity committed by FDLR troops in the Kivus in 2009 and transferred to The Hague on 25 January 2011.
+Other information: Arrested in Paris on 3 October 2010 under ICC warrant for war crimes and crimes against humanity committed by FDLR troops in the Kivus in 2009 and transferred to The Hague on 25 January 2011, but released by the ICC in late 2011.